Experiment duration estimates

 Drift

 For example, if today the control mean equals 5, and ten days from now the control mean equals 15, there is drift in the control mean.
 A common example of drift is seasonality.
-If there is any drift in any of the statistics, the estimate will do poorly.
+If there is any drift in any of the statistics, the estimate does poorly.
 The estimate assumes no drift when doing hypothesis testing.

 What does 'Threshold reached' mean?